OCHA-DAP/ocha-anticipy/README.md

 version constraints.
 For adding packages for developement, documentation, or tests, add them to the relevant `.in` file in the `requirements` directory.
+When you add new packages, please try to keep the lists alphabetical!

 After adding any new packages, please execute `make` in the top-level directory to update the requirements files.